charite-uwatwembi/Mental-Health-Conversational-ChatBot/README.md

 ![Chatbot Interface UI](image.png)

 ##  Overview

 **Mindful Companion**  This is an AI-powered chatbot designed to provide a safe, supportive, and non-judgmental space for mental health conversations.
 The chatbot assists users in managing their emotional well-being by offering empathetic responses, stress-relief strategies, and mental health resources.
-It is **not a replacement for professional therapy** but serves as an accessible first step for individuals seeking guidance, comfort, or emotional support.
+It is **not a replacement for professional therapy** but serves as an accessible first step for individuals seeking guidance, comfort, or emotional support bot.

 ##  Purpose and Relevance

 In today’s fast-paced world, mental health challenges such as stress, anxiety, and depression are increasingly prevalent.
 However, many individuals hesitate to seek professional help due to **stigma, financial constraints, or lack of access to mental health services**.
 Mindful Companion bridges this gap by: